-In the Mediterranean Sea, angel sharks are especially threatened by habitat degradation and fisheries.
-High coastal urbanisation and increasing ocean use, can damage angel shark habitats.
-Yet, most significantly, angel sharks have been targeted for the meat for many generations in the Mediterranean.
-Specialised fishing gear was designed to easily catch them in large numbers.
-So, it is thought that population declines are as much as 90% over the past 45 years and there are now fears that angel sharks might have been so severely overexploited that they have been entirely "extirpated" from some regions (this means they have become locally extinct in certain areas of their range).
-Therefore, the IUCN Shark Specialist Group has recently produced a report about how to tackle angel shark declines in the Med (Gordon et al, 2019).
+In the Mediterranean Sea, angel sharks are particularly threatened!
+It is thought that population declines are as much as 90% over the past 45 years and there are now fears that angel sharks might have been so severely overexploited that they have been entirely "extirpated" from some regions (this means they have become locally extinct in certain areas of their range) (Gordon et al, 2019).

-The report lists three species of most concern in the Med: the sawbuck angel shark (Squatina aculeata), the smooth back angel shark (Squatina oculata) and the ironically named common angel shark (Squatina squatina), all of which are categorised as 'critically endangered' by the IUCN (Gordon et al, 2019).
+Three species of most concern in the Med are the sawbuck angel shark (Squatina aculeata), the smooth back angel shark (Squatina oculata) and the ironically named common angel shark (Squatina squatina), all of which are categorised as 'critically endangered' by the IUCN (Gordon et al, 2019).

 Another threat facing angel sharks in the Med, is our startling lack of knowledge about them!
 As angel sharks are now so rare, it is very difficult to collect data about their range.
 This means we cannot successfully implement no-take zones to protect their critical habitats (Gordon et al, 2019)

 This also means that we cannot predict how their habitat might be affected in response to climate change, so we cannot predict how this might confound their protection (Gordon et al, 2019).

 Politics is Also a Threat to Mediterranean Angel Sharks

 There are also multiple political and economical factors which constrain angel shark conservation in the Mediterranean (Gordon et al, 2019).